xortuna/AOC2020/Day19/readme.md

 My logic would match "a" on the LHS of rule 1, this would return true, but the RHS of rule 1 would not be checked, so "aa" was never vistied.

-By outputting all posibilties of OR's in rule 1, rule 0 could then use both A and AA, allowing it to match AAB
+By outputting all posibilties of OR's in rule 1, rule 0 could then use both A and AA, allowing it to match AAB.
+Unfortuatly there are infinate possibilities of rule 1, so a recursion limit of 100 was set to solve these puzzles.